 Calera’s Mt.
 Harlan Vineyards are located in the Gavilan Mountains 25 miles east of the Monterey Bay.
 The site was chosen for its limestone soils and ideal climate.
 At an average elevation of 2,200 feet it is among the highest and coolest vineyard sites in California.

-In 2013 we saw decreasing yields due to the second year of a drought with only 6.5 inches of rain for the entire season.
-Warm spring temperatures brought on an early bud break, but fortunately remained warm with no threats of frost.
-The summer months were fairly mild with abundant sunshine allowing us to pick the grapes with high acid and mature flavors.
-We picked the Selleck vineyard in two separate passes on September 24th and October 4th.
-Each lot was pressed 14 days after harvest, racked by gravity to French oak barrels, then aged without racking in those barrels, 30% new, for eighteen months.
+Little rainfall in 2014 led us into our third year of a drought.
+Warm spring temperatures and brilliant sunshine through the summer made for a fantastic growing season, but yields were severely affected by the lack of rainwater.
+This made for a fast, furious and early harvest.
+We picked the entire Selleck vineyard on September 14th.
+Each lot was pressed 14 days after harvest, racked by gravity to French oak barrels, then aged without racking in those barrels, 30% new, for seventeen months.
 The lots were then combined and the resultant wine was bottled without filtration, as always.